 The Advising Committee may recommend additional course work depending upon each student’s strengths and weaknesses.

-Students must take 1 Foundation Course, 2 Core Courses, and 3 Electives.
+Students must take BIOL 7000 in fall of the first year and BIOL 6010 in spring of the second year, 2 Core Courses, and 3 Electives.
 The Advising/Assessment Committee will assist students in determining courses as well as selections for lab rotations.

-- BIOL 700 – Introduction to Biological Research
+- BIOL 7000 – Advanced Topics in Current Biological Research (fall only)

 Core courses (2 of the classes below)

 - BIOL 5022 – Cell Signaling (fall only)

 - BIOL 5220 – Human Evolutionary Genomics (spring odd years)

 - BIOL 5231 – Genome Science and Genomic Medicine (spring only)